RoyoftheRavers/football_game_of_chants/README.md

  - [Github](https://github.com/) was used to store the code and assets.
  - [Heroku](https://dashboard.heroku.com/apps) was used to deploy the code to a production environment.

+ ### Deployment Security

+ For security purposes, environment variables were used via an env.py file in dev and Config Vars in Heroku in production.
+ Password hashing was also used in the authentication process for added security.

 ## Acknowledgements

+My mentor Felipe was an excellent help throughout each stage of the process.
+Code Institute Student Care were very helpful and understanding, particulary when difficult issues arose on a number of levels - they made the process a lot more manageable.
+CI Tutor support were very good when needed.
+The CI mini-project was very useful in learning the tools needed for this project.